jambolo/bip39/README.md

 | --language, -l                | The wordlist to use.
 Currently, only english is supported and it is the default. |
 | --json, -j                    | Outputs the words in json format |

+#### Notes

+* The size of a BIP-39 source must be a multiple of 32 bits.
+If the size of the input is not a multiple of 32 bits, then it is automatically padded with 0's.
+* If the input is _automatically_ padded (i.e, padded without the use of `--words` ), the length of the input (up to 255) is stored in the last byte of the padding.
+This is an incomplete solution to the problem of the varying size of a WIF-encoded private key.
+If you don't want this value in the padding, use `--words`.

 ## decode
 Decodes a mnemonic string back to the source value.